AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/remote-control/setting-up-the-remote.md

 6. Run the Titan Remote app.
 You should see the console listed.

-> If you are using the remote at showtime, on the Access Point you should select the option to hide the SSID.
-If you do not do this, every smartphone in the audience will find your wifi and try to connect to your Access Point which will make the remote operation very sluggish.
+> If you are using the remote at show time, on the Access Point you should select the option to hide the SSID.
+If you do not do this, every smartphone in the audience will find your WiFi and try to connect to your Access Point which will make the remote operation very sluggish.